British Jews: History

 The oldest Jewish community in Britain is the Spanish and Portuguese Jewish community, which traces back to the 1630s when it existed clandestinely in London before the readmission and was unofficially legitimised in 1656, which is the date counted by the Jewish community as the re-admittance of the Jews to England (which at the time included Wales).
-A trickle of Ashkenazi immigration primarily from German countries continued from the late 17th century to the early 19th century.
-As for the second wave of Ashkenazi immigration, a large wave of Ashkenazi Jewish immigrants fleeing persecution in the Russian Empire due to pogroms and the May Laws between 1880 and the imposition of tighter immigration restrictions in 1905 sought their way to the Isles.
+A trickle of Ashkenazi immigration primarily from German countries continued from the late 17th century to the early 19th century, incrementally growing the population from 8,000 in the middle of the eighteenth century, to 35,000 in 1860, to 60,000 by 1880.
+As for the second wave of Ashkenazi immigration, a large wave of Ashkenazi Jewish immigrants fleeing persecution in the Russian Empire due to pogroms and the May Laws between 1880 and the imposition of tighter immigration restrictions in 1905 sought their way to the Isles, which rose the population further to 250,000 by 1914 and then 350,000 by start of the Second World War.
 Many German and Polish Jews seeking to escape the Nazi Holocaust arrived in Britain before and after the Second World War.

 During the Second World War, approximately 60,000—70,000 British Jews (of a total population of approximately 370,000) served in the British Army, representing a higher proportion than the general population.
 British Jews served in all branches and theatres of war, including as pilots during the Battle of Britain, and were overrepresented in elite forces like the Parachute Regiment and Royal Air Force aircrew.

 More than 3,000 British Jewish servicemen and women lost their lives in the war and many others received decorations for bravery and conduct, with three Victoria Crosses, 168 Military Crosses and 188 Distinguished Flying Crosses awarded to Jewish personnel during the war.
 Many European Jewish refugees who had fled Nazi persecution also served in the British Army during the war.

 The Jewish Brigade Group was formed in 1944 and fought with distinction in the Spring 1945 Offensive in Italy.
 The group was largely recruited from Old Yishuv Jews in British Mandatory Palestine and commanded by British-Jewish officers.
 They received 7 Military Medals, 7 Order of the British Empire medals, 4 Military Crosses, and 2 US awards.
 The group was formally disbanded in the summer of 1946.

 Following de-colonisation, the late twentieth century saw Yemeni Jews, Iraqi Jews, and Baghdadi Jews settle in the United Kingdom.
 A multicultural community, in 2006 British Jews celebrated the 350th anniversary of the resettlement in England.